z4l1nux/AISVSwise/1.0/en/0x90-Appendix-A_Glossary.md

 * **Explainable AI (XAI)**: AI systems designed to provide human-understandable explanations for their decisions and behaviors through various techniques and frameworks.

 * **Federated Learning**: A machine learning approach where models are trained across multiple decentralized devices holding local data samples, without exchanging the data itself.

+* **Formulation**: The recipe or method used to produce an artifact or dataset, such as hyperparameters, training configuration, preprocessing steps, or build scripts.

 * **Guardrails**: Constraints implemented to prevent AI systems from producing harmful, biased, or otherwise undesirable outputs.